Cookies

 10.4 Club Treasurer.

-10.4.1 The Treasurer will be responsible for maintaining the bank account, operating an approved system of book keeping, accounting for the clubs income and expenditure and preparing, for prior circulation to all Members and presentation at the Annual General Meeting, a duly audited annual financial report.
+10.4.1 The Treasurer will be responsible for maintaining the bank account, operating an approved system of book keeping, accounting for the Clubs income and expenditure and preparing, for prior circulation to all Members and presentation at the Annual General Meeting, a duly audited annual financial report.

-10.4.2 Shall receive all monies payable to the club and shall issue a receipt in the following circumstances: a) when an individual member has been responsible for collecting monies from other members totalling more than £50 and b) when requested to do so.
+10.4.2 Shall receive all monies payable to the Club and shall issue a receipt in the following circumstances: a) when an individual member has been responsible for collecting monies from other members totalling more than £50 and b) when requested to do so.

 10.4.3 Has the authority to issue cheques up to an amount as agreed by Members at the Annual General Meeting.
 Cheques for amounts above this agreed level to be countersigned by one other member of the Management Committee.